 - International and translations – mix of machine translations and human tuneups seems best for efficiency and accuracy

-- Losing the physical in 2020 was tough and checkout causes the most friction online
+- Losing the physical in 2020 was tough and the checkout causes the most friction online

 - Payment options and data capture are key